Kreijstal/commonjs2esm.js/README.md

 Then open [`http://localhost:8080`](http://localhost:8080) in your browser and load a page that performs `import("./commonjs2esm.js")` to verify the runtime behaves as expected.
-The runtime automatically pulls `sql.js` from [`https://esm.sh`](https://esm.sh/) when running in the browser, so no additional bundling step is required.
+The runtime consumes the generated `sql-wasm.mjs` wrapper and `sql-wasm.wasm` binary that live beside `runtime.js`, so ensure those files are reachable via HTTP alongside the entry modules.

 ## Testing